View Transitions API: Smooth DOM Animations in JavaScript

 }

-The :active-view-transition pseudo-class targets the document while a transition is in flight:
+The :active-view-transition pseudo-class targets the document while a transition is in flight, giving you a hook for temporary style changes:

 :root:active-view-transition {